 - Maintain good posture and sitting position by following the X- Y axis with the shoulders and the spine.
 See the article on Sitting and Posture for Classical Guitar in case you missed it.

 - Your left wrist is should be generally flat, or in a slight and natural arch.

 - The left hand is straight, in-line with the forearm.
 Line L shows this straight line.
 Do not angle the wrist or bend it in a concave or convex angle.

 - The left hand knuckles are parallel with the strings (more on that later when I post the article on the left hand).

 - As I said before, I’ll post more in the article on the left hand, this is really more focused on the arm position

-- Your left thumb should be vertical and not bent at the knuckle
+- Your left thumb should be vertical and not bent at the tip joint

-- Your left thumb should be somewhere between the 1st and 2nd finger
+- Your left thumb should be behind the 2nd finger

 Tips for the Left Hand Fingers:

 You must play on your fingertips and curve the finger at every joint.
 On occasion this might not work out to be picture perfect but for basic melodic playing, scales for example, this is a good general rule.